Copped Hall: Restoration

 In 1995 the Copped Hall Trust acquired the freehold of the house, ancillary buildings and gardens, all of which they are slowly restoring.
 The house can be visited on certain days, with progress being made to replicate its Georgian décor.
 The surrounding parkland is now owned by the Conservators of Epping Forest, the City of London.

 On 27 April 2004 Charles, Prince of Wales, accompanied by the Lord Lieutenant of Essex, Lord Petre, visited Copped Hall and inspected the restoration work.
 The Prince opened an exhibition of 18th-century botanical water-colours in the new temporary gallery.
 These water-colours were painted by Matilda Conyers, the daughter of John Conyers, who built Copped Hall.

 The West Essex Archaeology Group (WEAG) hold annual excavations at a site in the Copped Hall grounds.
 These largely focus on the earthwork remains of the Tudor house, which predates the standing Georgian house.
 The digs comprise archaeology weekends for those with little experience, and a five-day field school for the more experienced.

 Wood House

 Wood House is a 19th-century home on the Copped Hall estate, built in 1895 by Ernest James Wythes.
 He moved here from the main Copped Hall house when much of the Palladian mansion was destroyed by fire in 1917 and during its rebuilding, though subsequently remaining at Wood House.
 Singer Rod Stewart lived in the property for a number of years before selling it in March 2019 for just over £4 million.
+It was purchased by former reality television star Billi Mucklow and footballer Andy Carroll, though the couple would split in 2024, with only the former currently living at the residence.